LIVESTOCK HIGHLIGHTS: Top Stories of the Day | MarketScreener

 USDA Boxed Beef, Pork Reports

-Wholesale choice-grade beef prices Wednesday rose 31 cents per hundred pounds, to $209.95, according to the USDA.
-Select-grade prices fell 66 cents per hundred pounds, to $200.61.
-The total load count was 139.
-Wholesale pork prices fell 1.40, to $67.67 a hundred pounds, based on Omaha, Neb., price quotes.
+Wholesale choice-grade beef prices Friday rose $2.28 per hundred pounds, to $211.38, according to the USDA.
+Select-grade prices fell 54 cents per hundred pounds, to $200.92.
+The total load count was 88.
+Wholesale pork prices fell 70 cents, to $66.03 a hundred pounds, based on Omaha, Neb., price quotes.